D.Gray-man: Setting

 Set in an alternate 19th century, the story focuses on an organization of exorcists, named the Black Order, as they defend humanity against the Noah Family, reincarnations of Noah and his twelve apostles whom bear hatred towards humanity and God led by a man known as the Millennium Earl.
-The exorcists' main weapon against the Noah Family are sentient holy artifacts called Innocence.
+The exorcists' main weapon against the Noah Family is sentient holy artifacts called Innocence.
 Innocence comes in a variety of forms, varying from everyday objects such as boots to grandfather clocks, to weapons such as swords and guns; regardless of their form, each Innocence possesses unique offensive and supportive abilities and will only work for the wielder of their choosing.
 Out of the 109 Innocence hidden and scattered throughout the world, one of them is the master Innocence; whichever side obtains this Innocence first will win the war.
 In contrast to the Innocence, the Noah Family's weapons are derived from a power source known as Dark Matter.
 Dark Matter grants the Noah superpowers, along with the ability to create and control demons.